 We pay our NEOs a base salary to compensate them for services rendered and to provide them with a steady source of income for living expenses throughout the year.
-In fiscal 2010, as a result of the then recessionary economic and industry market conditions and their adverse impact on our fiscal 2009 financial results and fiscal 2010 prospectus, our compensation committee froze the base salaries of all of our NEOs (other than Messrs.
-Jensen and Kackley) at fiscal 2009 levels.
-In December 2009, for the reasons discussed above, our compensation committee increased Mr. Jensen's annual base salary to \$200,000 effective as of January 1, 2010 and, when Mr. Kackley became our president and chief operating officer in July 2009, set his annual base salary for fiscal 2010 at \$300,000.
+In early fiscal 2011, as a result of the challenging economic and industry market conditions and their adverse impact on our fiscal 2010 financial results and our then existing fiscal 2011 prospects, our compensation committee continued the freeze on the base salaries of all of our NEOs (other than Mr. Potts and Mr. Scribante).
+To reflect Mr. Potts' increased duties and responsibilities as president and chief operating officer, our compensation committee increased his annual base salary from \$225,000 to \$275,000, which was consistent with the median of market salaries paid to similarly situated executives as determined by the committee based on the benchmarking data previously provided to the committee by Towers Watson.
+Likewise, to reflect Mr. Scribante's increased duties and responsibilities as a leader of an operating division of our company, our compensation committee increased his annual base salary from \$225,000 to \$275,000, which was consistent with the median of market salaries paid to similarly situated executives as determined by the committee based on the benchmarking data previously provided to the committee by Towers Watson.

-The fiscal 2010 annual base salaries for our NEOs, as modified mid-year with respect to Mr. Jensen, were as follows:
+The fiscal 2011 annual base salaries for our NEOs were as follows:

-Name and Position Base Salary (\$)
+Name and Current Position Base Salary (\$)

 Neal R. Verfuerth \$460,000

 Chief Executive Officer

-James R. Kackley 300,000
+Michael J. Potts 275,000

 President and Chief Operating Officer(1)

-Michael J. Potts 225,000

-President and Chief Operating Officer

-John H. Scribante 225,000
+John H. Scribante 275,000

 President of Orion Engineered Systems

+Daniel J. Waibel 225,000

+Executive Vice President(2)

 Scott R. Jensen 200,000

-Chief Financial Officer
+Chief Financial Officer and Treasurer(3)